Here are my favorite places to ogle the plum blossoms in all their glory!

 HANEGI PARK

-This isn’t a very scenic garden – more of a hill planted with hundreds of plum trees – but it awes by sheer volume and variety.
-And it’s about a three minute walk from the train station so: no excuses
+and even though it isn’t a very scenic garden – more like a hill planted with hundreds of plum trees – it awes by sheer volume and variety.

 Admission: Free